 Constance B. Moore, '77 Business

 With 30 years of experience in the real estate industry, Connie Moore assumed the role of BRE's president and CEO in 2005, and serves on the company's board of directors.
 Prior to joining BRE in 2002, she was managing director of Security Capital Group & Affiliates.
 From 1993 to 2002, Moore held executive positions with Security Capital Group.
 In addition to an SJSU bachelor's degree, Moore holds an M.B.A. from U.C.
 Berkeley’s Haas School of Business.
 She is a member of the National Association of Real Estate Investment Trusts' Board, the Fisher Center for Real Estate & Urban Economics Policy Board Executive Committee, the Haas School of Business Advisory Board, and Urban Land Institute, and the California Housing Council.
 Moore and her husband, Roger Greer, live in San Francisco.

 Edward A. Oates, '68 Math

 Edward Oates founded Oracle Corporation with Larry Ellison and Bob Miner.
-He served as Oracle’s vice president until 1994, when he retired.
+He served as Oracle’s vice president until he retired in 1994.
 Oates has been a strong supporter of and guest speaker in the College of Science.
 He is on the board of the San Francisco Zoological Society and plays guitar in a band with four friends, three of whom are SJSU alumni.
 Oates came out of retirement to start a new business venture in 2018, Rock Your Business LLC.
 Oates' mother is also a graduate of SJSU.
 He and his wife, Jennifer Hammer, live in Portola Valley and have three children.